glawhern/Final_Project/README.md

-Here I will upload my work on the final project.
-I have uploaded everything up to the production step for running RegA MD alone and with palmitic acid (PLM).
-I have made working python scripts to run the production steps easily.
-I have also included a folder including my first attempt at getting the Enlighten2 pymol plugin to work successfully.
-While this did not work, I was able to get pymol open source which will be helpful in the future.
+Final Update:
+Here I have uploaded all of my work for the final project, including failed initial attempts.
+I have the production files in the Production folder with subfolders for each protein-ligand complex.
+I have my analyses compiled in the Analysis folder with subfolders for output organization.
+Here you will find the notebooks where I did my calculations and made my plots.
+My final presentation is also here.
+Thank you for a great term!